ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 The daily activity pattern can be used to impute these missing values.
-For every missing value the average number of steps in
+For every missing value in the orignial data set
-that 5-minutes interval is used and a new data frame `impute` is created
+the average number of steps in that 5-minutes interval is used and a new data frame `impute` is created.
+Instead of missing values this data set now contains a typical value of that 5-minutes interval.

 ```r
 impute <- transform(data, steps=ifelse(is.na(steps), avg_steps, steps))